Secure Remote Access

 Connecting to Secure Remote Access

-To connect to the Secure Remote Access service visit https://remote.surrey.ac.uk and login using your IT Account Username and Password.When logging in make sure you set the Realm to Active Directory.
+To connect to the Secure Remote Access service visit https://remote.surrey.ac.uk and login using your IT account username and password.

 The Home page screen shown below will appear.